solo-io/gloo/docs/content/guides/integrations/cert_manager/_index.md

 ### Setup your DNS

 In this example we used the domain name `test-123456789.solo.io`.
-We'll create an `A` record that maps to the IP address of the gateway proxy that we installed with Gloo.
+We'll create an `A` record that maps to the IP address of the gateway proxy that we installed with Gloo Edge.

 You can run these commands to update AWS route53 through the AWS command line tool (remember to replace *HOSTED_ZONE* and *RECORD* with your values):